 Established in 2011, Northampton House Press, Overdue Books, and Polyhymnia Audio publish selected historical fiction, romance, thrillers, science fiction, and fantasy, as well as nonfiction, poetry, and middle grade and YA literature.

-This catalog describes our list by genre.
-Our ebook editions are available from all major outlets.
+Some of our bestsellers and award winners are shown above.
+This online catalog describes our list by genre.
+Our ebook and audiobook editions are available from all major online outlets.
 Trade paper and hardcover editions may be ordered through any independent bookstore or online retailer.

 Please follow us on Facebook — “Northampton House Press” — for the latest alerts about innovative works of high quality from brilliant new writers.

 Our newest titles are shown below.
 But there are many more great books on our other pages.
 Happy reading!